-As a result, the robust bias-corrected $t$ statistic based on the HPJ estimator is:
+As a result, the RBC $t$ statistic based on the HPJ estimator is:

-Note that $\hat \sigma_{rbc}^H(x)$ is different from $\hat \sigma_{rbc}(x)$ above because the former also captures the finite-sample variability of HPJ bias correction.
-We can construct the $1 - \alpha$ confidence interval of $f_{\xi}(x)$ based on $\hat T_{rbc}^H(x)$ in the usual manner.
-We can also consider similar robust bias-corrected procedures based on higher-order split-panel jackknife bias correction.
+Note that $\hat \sigma_{RBC}^H(x)$ is different from $\hat \sigma_{RBC}(x)$ above because the former also captures the finite-sample variability of HPJ bias correction.
+We can construct the $1 - \alpha$ CI of $f_{\xi}(x)$ based on $T_{RBC}^H(x)$ in the usual manner.
+We can also consider similar RBC procedures based on higher-order split-panel jackknife bias correction.

-\begin{remark} Undersmoothing is often used to construct confidence intervals for the kernel density estimator.
+\begin{remark} Undersmoothing is often used to construct CI for the kernel density estimator.
 However, it is not desirable in our context.
 Undersmoothing means that we use bandwidth that converges faster than $N^{-1/5}$ so that the smoothing bias does not appear in the asymptotic distribution.
 In our setting, the smaller is the bandwidth, the larger is the higher-order nonlinearity bias, which in turn calls for a stronger assumption on the relative magnitude of $N$ and $T$.
 We thus prefer the method based on \citet{calonico2018effect} because we can still use the bandwidth of order $N^{-1/5}$.
-Note also that \citet{calonico2018effect} demonstrate that their method performs better than undersmoothing. \end{remark}
+Note also that \citet{calonico2018effect} demonstrate that their method provides better coverage than undersmoothing. \end{remark}

 \paragraph{Bandwidth selection.}